imatw4r/dice-handler/README.md

  - check your code with `flake8` before submitting the solution
  - include a `README.md` file with instructions for running the application and its tests
  - please use `Docker` and `docker-compose`
- - check if your solution meets our basic expectations of correctness with included `docker-compose.yml` file, just put your solution in expected folder or provide Docker image build by you - e2e test results will land in ./results folder
  - if you can point us to your solution deployed directly from git repository to one of cloud services it will be awsome

+---
+# E2E tests

+ Check if your solution meets our basic expectations of correctness with included `docker-compose.yml` file.
+ Just put your solution in expected folder or provide Docker image build by you.
+ E2E test results will land in `./results` folder.

+ Start E2E test with

+    docker-compose up --build